 Going Green with Transportation

-- Buy only cars that receive high gas mileage
+- Buy only cars that have a high MPG

 - Buy a small car